 What Is an MBA?

-An MBA is a graduate degree designed to build skills and expertise in leadership and management, business administration, and other foundational business domains.
-As such, most MBA students are seeking to gain the management skills and technical expertise to become successful leaders.
-While many MBA graduates become managers and leaders in the business industry, MBAs are very versatile and can lead to a wide variety of careers in multiple industries.
+An MBA is a graduate degree designed to build skills and expertise in leadership, core business functions, and big-picture strategic operations.
+As such, most MBA students are seeking to gain the leadership skills and technical expertise to become successful leaders.
+While many MBA graduates become leaders in the business industry, MBAs are very versatile and can lead to a wide variety of careers in multiple industries.

 All MBAs will cover foundational and advanced business knowledge.
 These core curriculum areas will cover: